TheBoneJarmer/Arqan/README.md

 ```

 ### GLFW
+Arqan supports GLFW version 3.3.2.
+For the current installation of that version see the instructions below as it differs per operating system.

 #### Windows
 I included the pre-compiled glfw3 dll files so you won't have to add those manually.
 You _do not_ need to manually copy and paste it in your bin folder.
 The dll file is included in the nuget package and will be copied to your output folder upon building your application.